 If you notice cracks in the glass of any windows, get this checked out sooner rather than later.
 Once the cold temperatures hit, there is the possibility that the crack will only get worse, and allow more hot air out of the house.

-If you’re not sure how to inspect and repair problems with your windows, you might also consider hiring a professional team like North Shield Windows and Doors.
+If you’re not sure how to inspect and repair problems with your windows, you might also consider hiring a professional team like Toronto Windows and Doors.
 Whether you want a quick clean or a brand-new installation, we’re happy to help you protect your home and make it look its best.
 Don’t spend the winter wishing you would have inspected your windows.
 Give us a call today and we’ll be ready for any and all of your questions and concerns!